ParikshithKedilayaM/reactnd-project-myreads-starter/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+Your browser should pop-open with http://localhost:3000/ and you can see the application running.
+Since this application uses APIs from internet sources, the computer must be connected to the internet while you run the application.
 If you do not have npm installed on your computer, follow this link to install: [Install npm](https://www.npmjs.com/get-npm).